IoanHadarean/fullstackmilestoneproject/README.md

 and [The W3 Markup Validation Service](https://validator.w3.org/).
 There were no CSS errors, there were 6 CSS warnings related to font-smoothing and transition unknown vendor extensions.
 There were 3 HTML errors and one warning found, a duplicated id `stripeBtn` due to payment form toggle and the value of the for attribute of the label element must be the ID of a non-hidden form control for the `private-stripe-element`.
 3. All Javascript code on the website has been tested using [JSHint](https://jshint.com/).
-There were no errors and 67 warnings found related to let available in ES6 and Mozilla JS extensions and Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
+There were no errors and 67 warnings found related to
+`let available in ES6 and Mozilla JS extensions` and `functions declared within loops referencing an outer scoped variable may lead to confusing semantics`.
 4. A lot of manual testing has been done for this project to ensure the website looks well on all devices and to ensure that the functionalities of the project are working correctly.
-Therefore, site was viewed and tested in the following browsers:
+Therefore, the site was viewed and tested in the following browsers:
 <br>    i Google Chrome
 <br>    ii Mozilla Firefox
 <br>    iii Opera